bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 So you could be going days where the pool doesn't find any blocks, but the pool is only paying when they find blocks.
 So the pool itself doesn't actually take on that risk.
 Instead, the miners have to take on the risk of potentially not getting paid for multiple days.
-Has there been any cases of a mining pool running out?
+**Someone from the Audience: ** * Has there been any cases of a mining pool running out?
+That's what happens in that case.*
 Oh yeah.
-That's what happens in that case.
 They get bought out by a bigger mining pool.
 Or a financier comes in and basically takes over to pay the IOUs.
 So at Poolin, for example, They were commingling some of their mining pool funds with some of some DeFi investments they had made.
 So when 3Eros Capital went down, a lot of their funds for the pool were actually tied with that with that with those DeFi protocols.